Samagra-Development/Samagra-Website/src/pages/team/index.md

       consulting.
 An opportunity to work on ground to solve large-scale problems is what brings her to Samagra.
 She intends to leverage her academic grounding and versatile mindset to contribute towards the impact sector. "
     linkedInProfile: " "
-  - image: /img/person-vector.jpeg
-    name: Shivangi Mittal
-    project: " "
-    bio: Shivangi holds a Bachelors's degree in Commerce from Lady Shri Ram College for Women, University of Delhi.
-Before joining Samagra, she interned at Ernst and Young's government transactions division, primarily studying the landscape of cooperative societies in India.
-An opportunity to work at the intersection of public and private sector and experience the best of both domains is what brings her to Samagra.
-She plans to leverage her penchant for public speaking to tell stories about impact at scale.
-    linkedInProfile: " "
-  - image: /img/person-vector.jpeg
-    name: Mohd Abdullah Alam
-    project: " "
-    bio: Abdullah holds a Bachelor's degree in Business Management with a specialization in Finance from Shaheed Sukhdev College of Business Studies, University of Delhi.
-Before joining Samagra, he has interned as a Business Analyst at Mosaic Consulting and has led a live project at Penguin Random House India.
-A conviction to realize the potential of India through better governance to create significant and lasting impact, brings Abdullah to Samagra.
-He intends to leverage his academic grounding and hands-on-experience in solving pragmatic problems to create impact at scale.
-    linkedInProfile: " "
-  - image: /img/person-vector.jpeg
-    name: Nikita Agarwal
-    project: " "
-    bio: >-
-      Nikita holds a Bachelor's degree in Economics from Lady Shri Ram College for Women, University of Delhi.
-Before joining Samagra, she interned with Invest India and

-      Behavioural Insights Unit, Niti Aayog.
-An opportunity to own workstreams early in her career, connect with touchpoints on the ground, and interact with diverse stakeholders in the ecosystem is what brings her to Samagra.
-    linkedInProfile: " "
   - name: Abhimanyu Timbadia
     image: /img/person-vector.jpeg